CJdaRacc/FAMU-Career-Assistant-Proj/docs/ARCHITECTURE.md

 ---

-### 4. **Cloud Infrastructure (AWS)**
+### 4. 🧱 MERN Stack Infrastructure

-- **Amazon Route 53**: Domain management
-- **CloudFront**: Asset CDN & caching
-- **Elastic Load Balancer**: Distributes traffic to EC2
-- **EC2 Instances** (in Auto Scaling Group): Hosts backend services
-- **EBS Volumes**: App & data storage
-- **Amazon S3**: Resume files, logs
-- **EBS Snapshots**: Backups
+- **React.js (Frontend)**:
+  - Handles all user interface and interaction logic
+  - Communicates with the backend via REST APIs using Axios or Fetch

+- **Express.js + Node.js (Backend)**:
+  - Serves as the API layer and business logic handler
+  - Processes routes for login, job matching, resume upload, etc.

+- **MongoDB (Database)**:
+  - Stores user profiles, job listings, events, and application history
+  - Managed using Mongoose ORM

 ---

-### 5. **DevOps Tooling**
+### 5. ⚙️ DevOps & Tooling

-- GitHub for version control
+- **GitHub** for version control and collaboration
-- GitHub Actions:
+- **GitHub Actions** used for:
-  - Auto CI for PRs
+  - CI pipeline with auto-build and unit testing
-  - Linting + Unit Tests (≥50% coverage)
+  - Linting enforcement (≥50% coverage for Sprint 1)
-- `.env.example` used for safe environment setup
+- **Environment config**: `.env.example` file provided (no secrets in repo)

 ---

 ## 🔁 Data Flow Summary

-1. User logs in via UI → Auth API
+1. User logs in through the React UI → sends credentials to Express API
-2. Profile data submitted → Stored in DB
+2. Profile form is submitted → stored in MongoDB
-3. Resume uploaded → Parsed → Skills matched with job postings
-4. Matched jobs displayed on dashboard
-5. Users can save/apply → Application status stored
+3. Job matches are calculated → ranked and sent back to frontend
+5. User actions (save/apply) are stored in the applications collection

 ---

 ## 🔐 Security & Compliance

-- No secrets in repo
+- No sensitive keys or tokens stored in the codebase
-- Resume file limits (size/type)
-- Accessibility basics: Keyboard nav, alt text
+- App includes basic accessibility (keyboard nav, alt text)
-- FERPA-compliant mock data
+- FERPA-safe data handling using anonymized mock data

 ---

-## 📊 Monitoring & Logs
+## 📊 Logs & Monitoring

-- Logs written to Amazon S3
-- Basic action/error logging in place
+- Basic error logging implemented on the backend
+- Logs can be extended to file or cloud-based services if needed

 ---

 ## 📈 Scalability

-- Auto Scaling Group for backend EC2
+- MERN stack is modular and ready for scaling with:
+  - Load balancing via NGINX or PM2 clusters
-- CloudFront for static file delivery
+  - MongoDB Atlas for cloud-hosted, auto-scaling DB
-- Pagination/lazy loading on dashboard

 ---

 ## 🧪 Testing

+- Unit tests implemented using Jest / React Testing Library
-- Unit tests integrated into CI pipeline
+- CI pipeline ensures code is linted and passes tests before merging
-- Code must pass linting + tests before merge

 ---

 ## 🧠 AI Usage (Sprint 1)

-AI-supported in:
-- Resume parsing suggestions
-- Diagram generation
+AI was used to support:
-- Architecture documentation (this file)
+- Architecture diagram design
+- Markdown formatting for this file

+---

+_Last updated: Sept 2025_
 ---

 _Last updated: Sept 2025_